cloud1000-7/WebWithSacha/README.md

-1. 📌 Assignment website
+1. 📌 Assignment website.

      The purpose of the project is to create a website that has its own database with which it can interact.
 The essence is to create a website where teachers and students can set their tasks, receive marks for them, and where there are criteria for subjects and grades.
 There is also a login and account system.
-2. 🎥 Video
+3. 🎥 Video.

      Link: https://youtu.be/uop7cAQyLjc
-3. 🚀 Features
+4. 🚀 Features.

     List of key features implemented, i.e.:
       Over 1000 assignments created and stored to your own MongoDB Atlas cloud database.
       Login/Password authentication (backend + frontend).